sagihaider/COVID_Sentiment_Twitter/Help_4_Twitter_API_Key.md

 10. Please wait for an email and once received please verify your account.

 11. Now after verification, it will display a message "#Welcome to the Twitter Developer Platform".
-Now, please choose a name for you app and generate key.
+Now, please choose a name for your app and generate the key.

 12. Now you can close your web page and you can visit back anytime "https://developer.twitter.com/en".
 To get your keys, please follow the instructions:

-* On right top click on "Developer Portal"
+* On the right top click on "Developer Portal"
-* Now on the middle of web page you will find your app name and a key symbol, please check on key symbol.
+* Now on the middle of the web page you will find your app name and a key symbol, please check on the key symbol.
 * Now you can generate your "API Key & Secret" and "Access Token & Secret"
 * Please keep them safe and secure.
 These fours keys are important for us in doing sentiment analysis.